Joachim of Fiore: Literary references

-The Divine Comedy of Dante Alighieri is largely inspired to the ideas of the Abbot by means of the interpretation given by his follower Pietro di Giovanni Olivi, active in Florence at the end of the XIII century.
+It has been argued that the Divine Comedy of Dante Alighieri is largely inspired by the ideas of the Abbot using the interpretation given by his follower Pietro di Giovanni Olivi, active in Florence at the end of the XIII century.

+Joachim may be referred to by the 16th century English cartographer and court magician John Dee, who refers in his influential 1570 work Preface to Euclid to "Ioachim the Prophesier" who "by Numbers Formall, Naturall, and Rationall, forseyng, concludyng, and forshewyng great particular euents, long before their comming."
+(Rendered in contemporary English: "Joachim the Prophet, who by numbers formal, natural, and rational, foreseeing, concluding, and foretelling, great particular events, long before their coming.")

+Joris-Karls Huysmans' novella Là-bas makes reference to Joachim de Fiore's millenarian eschatology in its concluding scenes, with several characters espousing similar views; presaging the protagonist's conversion to Catholicism.

 W. B. Yeats's short story "The Tables of the Law" tells about a single surviving copy of a certain book by Joachim of Flora and its powerful effects on its owner.
-For full discussion see Warwick Gould and Marjorie Reeves, Joachim of Fiore and the Myth of the Eternal Evangel in the Nineteenth and Twentieth Centuries (Oxford: Clarendon, 2001), rev & enlarged ed., Ch ix, "W. B. Yeats: a Noble Antinomianism", pp. 221–298.

-Joachim, referred to as Joachim Abbas, is referenced in James Joyce's Ulysses and Giacomo Joyce.
+Joachim, referred to as Joachim Abbas, is referenced in James Joyce's Ulysses and Giacomo Joyce and Stephen Hero.

 Joachim is mentioned in Umberto Eco's medieval mystery The Name of the Rose.
 His influence on the Franciscan Spirituals and the rediscovery of his books foreseeing the advent of a new age are part of the book's background story in which an inquisitorial debate is held in a remote monastery where a number of murders take place.

 The sprawling conspiracy satire entitled the Illuminatus! trilogy of novels by Robert Anton Wilson and Robert Shea also reference Joachim of Fiore repeatedly.
 His writings fit well with the eschatological tone of the story.
 The authors attempt to confuse matters and give an air of authenticity to the madness of the various plotlines by including references to real people and events.

-A hoax circulated that Barack Obama referred to Joachim's third age three times in his campaign speeches during the 2008 presidential election.
-He is said to have spoken of him as a master of contemporary civilization who had sought to create a better world, but there is no evidence Obama ever quoted or mentioned Joachim.
+In 2023, a film inspired by the life of Joachim Joachim and the Apocalypse was produced.